Alpha E-Tec Boilers | A Guide to the Range

 However, this comes at the cost of not necessarily having the exact same features, so you may lose out on some unique benefits here and there.

-Even still, Ideal Boilers could end up offering you the best combi depending on what you are looking for and how large your budget is.
+Even still, Ideal combi boilers could end up offering you the best combi boiler depending on what you are looking for and how large your budget is.

 They may be cheaper than other choices, but that does not make them worse or less reliable.